 Applicants educated outside of the United States must also submit official transcripts from each institution attended.
 Additionally, applicants with documents from this list of countries will need to provide an educational evaluation by an external agency.
 The pre-approved NACES organizations that are familiar with our requests are:

 - World Education Services (WES)

 Who needs to submit English Language Proficiency Examinations?

-Applicants educated outside the United States or whose native language is not English are required to submit scores from an English language proficiency exam.
+Applicants educated outside the United States are required to submit scores from an English language proficiency exam.
 We accept either the TOEFL iBT, the (PTE) Pearson Test of English, or the IELTS.
 We recommend exams be taken at least 15 days before the appropriate deadline.

 How do I apply for a student visa?

 Applicants seeking a student visa to study in the US must complete the Request for Certificate of Eligibility and the Declaration and Certificate of Finances found in the online application (Form I-20) as well as provide Supporting Financial Documentation and a Copy of Passport Identification Page.

 While there is no separate transfer application, applicants may be able to transfer credits from a prior graduate program toward their degree at Zicklin.
 Only graduate level courses with grades of a "B" or higher that were completed in AACSB-International accredited graduate schools of business will be considered for transfer credit.
 Accepted students are able to transfer up to twelve credits into the MBA program or up to eight credits into an MS program.
 Transferrable course credits cannot have been applied towards the completion of another degree and must have been completed within five years of a student's enrollment at Baruch.

 Transfer credits are automatically assessed during the application review process.